pewpewpewman/Quote-Mixer/readme.md

 TODO:
     1. Have the ability to return *all* possible transformations; two strings can have several different LCSs.
     2. Reorganize file structure to look like a proper Rust project (ie: not having everything just in main.rs).
-This would also make it more viable to use the quote mixer as a library.
+This would also make it more viable to use the quote mixer as a library. ✅
-    3. Add the ability to use files at inputs.
+    3. Add the ability to use files at inputs. ✅
     4. Optimize the program to remove similar beginnings and endings (ie: "AAABBBCCC" and "AAADDDCCC" only actually operates on "BBB" and "DDD").
     5. Having this usable as an actual Discord bot would be pretty neat but I do not know how to do that and it would probably be unnecessary (see below), but if you want to go ahead.
+    6. Add "buffering" to allow the mixing of very long strings
+    7. After the above, make files use the buffered system

 Credits:
     Code and what-not: Me